 Urdhva Dhanurasana Steps

 Lie Down on Your Back: Begin by lying flat on your back on a yoga mat.
-Bend your knees and place your feet flat on the ground hip width apart.
+Bend your knees and place your feet flat on the ground hip-width apart.
 Keep your arms relaxed by your sides.

 Place Your Hands: Bend your arms and place your palms flat on the ground beside your ears fingers pointing toward your shoulders.